AllKrispy/Divisibility-Checker/README.md

 # Divisibility-Checker
-And also this is my first application which I created.Please help in any way if you can.👍
+This is a C application which I have made to find all factors of a number upto 100 .And also this is my first application which I created.Please help in any way if you can.👍